-Whether you’re cash-strapped and need to expand your wardrobe, or you just like to try new products, I’ll discuss guaranteed ways on how to get free clothes online from different sources.
+Whether you're cash-strapped and need to expand your wardrobe or like trying new products, here are some guaranteed ways to get free clothes online from different sources.

-Clothes are a basic need, yet they can often be an expensive necessity.
-If you’ve bought clothes lately, you know what I’m talking about.
+Clothes are a basic need, yet they can often be expensive.
+If you've bought clothes lately, you'll understand.
 This is especially true if you have growing kids.

 According to the 2019 Bureau of Labor Statistics (BLS) Consumer Expenditure report, the average American household spends $1,866 annually on clothing.
-But what if I told you that you probably could’ve gotten many of your clothes for FREE?
+But are you aware you could've gotten many of your clothes for free?

 Who would pass up the opportunity to score some free clothing?
 Free clothes can fill your closet and boost your savings.
-But it takes a little effort and creativity to know how to bag them.
+But knowing how to bag them takes a little effort and creativity.

 How To Get Free Clothes With Referral Programs